Pimmz/Project-4/README.md

 #### EPIC | Site Administration

 - As a Site Administrator, I can create, read, update and delete adoption, rehome requests, posts and comments so that I can manage the app content.
-- As a Site Administrator,I can view comments on an individual post so that I can read the conversation
+- As a Site Administrator, I can view comments on an individual post so that I can read the conversation
 - As a Site Admin I can create draft posts so that I can finish writing the content later

 ### Colour Scheme

 The colour scheme of the site is mainly creams and browns.
-The colours chosen were chosen to specifically to match a Fox Terriers coat or near to it.
+The colours chosen were chosen specifically to match a Fox Terriers coat or near to it.

 Great care was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.